ignatiusmb/mauss.dev/workspace/content/routes/posts/digital-garden/+article.md

 date: 2025-10-15
 title: Digital Garden
 theme: reflection
-description: on tending a garden as a way of cultivating knowledge and ideas over time.
+description: on tending a garden as a way of cultivating knowledge and ideas over time, a digital space that grows into a kind of second brain.
 tags: [writing]
 ---

-a garden is, by nature, a place of growth and change. a digital garden builds on that idea — cultivating knowledge and treating your site as something that evolves over time. instead of the linear nature of traditional blogs, it encourages pieces to be interconnected.
+a garden is, by nature, a place of growth and change. a digital garden builds on that idea, cultivating knowledge and treating your site as something that evolves over time. instead of the linear nature of traditional blogs, it encourages pieces to be interconnected.

 just like a physical garden, it's filled with a collection of "plants" that are inherently exploratory. they aren't strictly organized by publication date; some may bloom faster than others, and some may need more time to develop. all of them contribute to the overall ecosystem of the garden.